 Junot What?

 Back in ’96, when he was first getting “discovered” Junot was partial to big geeky aviators and striped polos.
-He was always a peer, or at least I perceived him as such, in terms of multiple identities that were firmly based in a nebulously defined lower-middle-class Nuyo-Caribeño experience.
-Probably easier shooting the shit with him than just about any of my interview subjects.
+He interested me because of the multiple identities he expressed, firmly based in a lower-middle-class Nuyo-Caribeño experience.
 In this piece you get an idea of his deliberate working pace–he mentions working on a “novel” called The Cheater’s Guide to Love, the strongest story in his most recent collection, published in 2012.

 King of New York